domrany64/cs588_fall/README.md

 # cs588_fall
 This code is for the project of cloud DB course.
 The code wil be run on a virtual machine on GCP which is one of the nodes from Cassandra cluster.
-The code addresses 6 questions for the freeway data set.
+The code addresses 6 questions for the freeway data set.[^1]

 The output of the code is similar to below lines:
 ```